DenisGuiraudet/supercopter/README.md

 Channel : team_supercopter

 ### Specs
-The project specs are specify just here in this Readme
+The project specs are specified just here in this Readme

 ### Following
  	We chose to manage the tasks and issues with GitHub Project